default-output-block.skip-main

 Nesian Mystik artist Te Awanui Reeder was also there with his children and their kura kaupapa and said, “Everyone was in a choice vibe, and it’s choice to see our tamariki, because this is really for them.”

 Raewyn Neho of Ngāpuhi and Ngāti Kahungunu was one of many Māori who described how the day was also a reclamation of Māori culture and identity.
-She explained that her own dad’s loss of language due to colonisation, which included beatings at school for speaking Māori, meant she was only taught English, Neho says “What I’m looking for is to be more Māori and proud to be Māori.”
+She explained that her own dad’s loss of language due to colonisation, which included beatings at school for speaking Māori, meant she was only taught English.
+Neho says “What I’m looking for is to be more Māori and proud to be Māori.”

 Tā Herewini Parata also summed up the feeling of what the day meant for him as a Ngāti Porou leader, “Mōku tonu.
 Ka hoatu taku mana motuhake i roto i a au i te maunga tapu o Hikurangi, hoi anō ko te pai o tēnei rā, ko te whakakao i ngā mana motuhake o te motu, e noho tahi ana, te kōkiri ki te karauna kia pare atu i te pire ki waho rā anō o te pāremata.
 Kaua te karauna e raweke i te Tiriti.
-Waiho te kawenata tapu, e tapu ana,” says Parata.
+Waiho te kawenata tapu, e tapu ana,” Parata said.

 Prominent figures were also there, under the protection of Te Kahu o te Raukura and the Māori royal houses.

-Ruakere Hond of Taranaki and Ngāti Ruanui says, “ko te nuinga o te hau kāinga kua haere mai ki te tautoko i tēnei hīkoi.
+Ruakere Hond of Taranaki and Ngāti Ruanui said, “ko te nuinga o te hau kāinga kua haere mai ki te tautoko i tēnei hīkoi.
 Ko te tautoko a te manawhenua, he whakatau i te hīkoi.
 Kāore e pai kia haere Pākehā mai nei ki runga i te pāremata.
 Engari te tuatahi me haere Māori mai, me haere rangatira mai, me haere Tiriti mai,” says Hond.

-Musician Rob Ruha of Whānau-ā-Apanui and Ngāti Porou, said ,“Kei konei a Mana, kei konei a Tapu, kei konei a Ihi, o aua mea katoa, kei konei te Kuīni Māori, kei konei te iwi e oreore ana i te whakatakariri.
+Musician Rob Ruha of Whānau-ā-Apanui and Ngāti Porou, said,“Kei konei a Mana, kei konei a Tapu, kei konei a Ihi, o aua mea katoa, kei konei te Kuīni Māori, kei konei te iwi e oreore ana i te whakatakariri.
 Otirā ia i te whakatakē ki ngā kaupapa pēhi nei, whiua nei i a tātou i roto i te kōpū o te wā.”

 “Here stands Mana, here stands Tapu, here stands Ihi - all those elements.
 Here stands the Māori queen, here stand the people stirring in righteous anger.
 Yet, it is in resistance to these oppressive agendas that we cast them into the womb of time.”